Baraban511/hackpad/README.md

     [ ] 1x EC11 Encoder
     [ ] 12x WS2812B LEDs

-### If possible, I would like the plate in acrylic and the pcb in black.
+### If possible, I would like the plate in acrylic and the pcb and the case in black.
 If it's not possible, feel free to choose the best option.